s1m-0n/NDParallaxIntroView/README.md

 ## Installation

 Just copy the NDParallaxIntroView folder into your project.
-A cocoapod is planned and will be available soon.
+The pod version is available on https://github.com/s1m-0n/NDParallaxIntroView-Pod

 ## Usage